Discover our Ancient Egypt, East Asia and Ceramics galleries.

-These galleries, dedicated to Ancient Egypt, East Asia and the Art of Ceramics, are the final part a 15-year journey, restoring one of the UK’s finest Victorian buildings, revealing remarkable treasures, and creating inspiring learning experiences to engage more visitors.
+These galleries, dedicated to Ancient Egypt, East Asia and the Art of Ceramics, were the final part a 15-year journey, restoring one of the UK’s finest Victorian buildings, revealing remarkable treasures, and creating inspiring learning experiences to engage more visitors.

-Highlights include the Qurna burial, the only intact royal burial group outside of Egypt, a gold ring said to have belonged to Queen Nefertiti and a unique double coffin of two half-brothers, Petamun and Penhorpabik.
+Highlights include the Qurna burial, the only intact royal burial group outside of Egypt, a gold ring said to have belonged to Queen Nefertiti, and a unique double coffin of two half-brothers, Petamun and Penhorpabik.

 Female coffin: an exceptionally tall coffin with decoration in the rishi-style.
 The lid has feathered patterning painted in blue with black details on a yellow ground.
 The owner’s face is framed by a striped linen nemes-cloth, a beaded collar with falcon terminals, and a vulture-pectoral.